seminar-cv-by-deeplearning-31/SOCOfing-AE/README.md

 We have also tried running the model for more epochs than the early stopping limit we chose.
 It is noteworthy that when we did this, the 96x96 fingerprints seemed to get more detailed, but the validation loss increased when the model trained for longer.
 The details that appeared in the reconstructions this way were also not correct when compared to the true images.
 A sample of this behaviour can be seen in figure \ref{fig overfitting 9696}.

 \figure{fig overfitting 9696}
-With early stopping

-When continuing to train more epochs

-[TODO: add true image]
+TODO: insert figure showing overfitting on 96x96 fingerprints.

 \endfigure{}

 Effects of different loss functions:

 We first tried the MSE loss function.
 As we were not satisfied with the reconstructions, they looked blurry, while our fingerprint samples have sharp edges, we experimented with different loss functions.
 We tried MSE-loss, BCE loss, and L1-loss.
 In addition we also tried BCE + L1, and MSE + L1.
 The results of experimenting with different loss functions can be seen below:

-[TODO: create plot with results]
+TODO: create plot with results

 Effect of the latent dimension